antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 tags:
   - notes
 ---
-I didn't have an easy time setting up a SASS preprocessor, autoprefixer and minifier in my 11ty blog so I wanted to write a short guide on how I managed to do it.
+I didn't have an easy time setting up a SASS preprocessor, autoprefixer, and minifier in my 11ty blog so I wanted to write a short guide on how I managed to do it.
 The first thing I did was adding the required packages, to my site's directory:

 ```